eiken59/MaE/main.typ

     + The growth rate of capital.\
       *Solution*.
 An increase in $gamma$ lowers capital per worker and output per worker in the (new) steady state.
 When the economy reaches its new steady state, the growth rates of aggregate output, investment and consumption will equal the growth rate in population $n,$ the growth rate of the aggregates in the previous steady state.

-      Since government in our example takes away from the public investable resources and doesn’t invest itself, a higher level of government consumption will lead to lower values of capital per worker, output per worker and consumption per worker in the steady state.
+      Since government in our example takes away from the public investable resources and doesn't invest itself, a higher level of government consumption will lead to lower values of capital per worker, output per worker and consumption per worker in the steady state.

       The growth of $K$ drops, but as the economy moves to the new steady state with lower $k,$ it gradually moves back to $n.$ The dynamics of $g_K$ is illustrated below.
       #figure()[